dotoroart/cards/README.md

 #### *Types*

-- There are various types of Action cards.
-- They are identifiable by the category icon of a bone.
+- There are various types of Action cards, all identifiable by the category icon of a bone.

 #### *Performing*

-- When an Action card is played, it is performed by a Creature.
+- When you play an Action card, it must be *performed* by an untapped Creature.
-- Actions can only be performed by Creatures matching their Breed.
+- Actions can only be performed by a Creature of matching Breed.
 - Human Actions must be performed by their specific sex.
 - Other Actions can be performed by any sex, regardless.
 - Creatures can only perform **one** Action of that category per each of their Breeds in an Encounter.
+- Actions go back to your hand at the end of turn.

 #### *Shapeshifters*